-Unfortunately, we hear frequently how unsavory characters pray on innocent homeowners or the elderly and leave them stuck with repairs and projects uncompleted and out of their hard earned money.
+Unfortunately, we hear frequently how unsavory characters prey on innocent homeowners or the elderly and leave them out of their hard earned money and stuck with repairs and projects uncompleted.

 Below are some frequently asked questions and some helpful tips to navigate through those home repair headaches.

 I finally decided to do something about my leaking roof, but I don’t know who to hire.
 There has been a contractor coming door to door in the neighborhood and he’s offered to give me a good price.
 Is this a good idea?

 Keep in mind that you should ALWAYS be wary of door to door sales, but in the case of home repair issues, even more so.

 First and foremost, never let an unfamiliar person into your home.
 Many unsavory characters prey on senior citizens who are essentially homebound and are in need of help around the house.

 You should be very careful that what you would be purchasing from this person is actually what you need.
 Many times consumers are taken in by a smooth talking salesman who convinces them that they need much more than they actually do.

 Generally, you will be best served by dealing with local contractors who have an actual place of business and who have been recommended by friends, family, or reputable building supply stores.